-Although you’ll get Up to 55 days on purchases each month (provided you have no overdue balance on your account), there are no introductory zero interest periods on either purchases or balance transfers.
+Although you’ll get up to 55 days interest-free each month (provided you have no overdue balance on your account), there are no introductory zero interest periods on either purchases or balance transfers.

 There are no rewards points or free insurance policies.
 The ongoing purchase and cash advance interest rates (both 21.99% p.a.) are at the high end of the market.
 If you are looking for low interest rates, this is not the card for you.

 If the major appeal of the 28 Degrees Platinum MasterCard is the lack of any additional charge for foreign currency purchases, you may want to compare several other cards with this feature.
 They include the Bankwest Zero Platinum Mastercard (no annual fee, but includes extensive complimentary insurance including international travel cover) and the Coles Rewards MasterCard (annual fee payable, earn flybuys points).

 User profile for the 28 Degrees Platinum Mastercard

 It’s pretty clear, then, that this card is ideal for someone who either travels overseas regularly or shops online frequently with suppliers whose charges are made in a foreign currency.
 This same hypothetical user is not concerned about the high purchase and cash advance interest rates, planning to always pay the account balance in full by the due date in order to benefit from up to 55 interest-free days and never pay interest charges.

 Since there is no annual fee, it’s a no-brainer for this person to keep it in their wallet for when they are in overseas mode.